zchee/golang-wiki/EnvVariables.md

 ### Unix systems

 `GOPATH` can be any directory on your system.
 In Unix examples, we will set it to `$HOME/work`.
+Note that `GOPATH` must not be the same path as your Go installation.
+Another common setup is to set GOPATH=$HOME.

 #### Bash